 In time, RCC agenda has shifted to a more focused and result-oriented interventions in a restricted number of areas.
 Over the next three years RCC will continue to work to reduce – and where possible remove – the obstacles to increased mobility, enhanced connectivity and improved competitiveness in SEE, while also contributing to better governance, improved functioning of the rule of law and enhanced security in the region.

 The RCC has 46 participants.
-The organisation, headed by the Secretary General, Goran Svilanovic, is financed by the European Union and its SEE and other Board participants.
+The organisation, headed by the Secretary General, Majlinda Bregu, is financed by the European Union and its SEE and other Board participants.
 It has a Secretariat based in Sarajevo, and a Liaison Office in Brussels.